jason-neal/eniric/CONTRIBUTING.md

 You can run this yourself but it is also included in the pre-commit hooks.

 Before commiting changes you can activate the [pre-commit hooks](https://github.com/pre-commit/pre-commit) using

-    `pip install pre-commit`
+    pip install pre-commit
-    `pre-commit install`
+    pre-commit install

-this will then preform the pre-commit hooks before commiting.
+This will then preform the pre-commit checks before commiting.

-Thanks! :heart: :thumbsup:
+Thank you!

 (Adapted from [kima](https://github.com/j-faria/kima/blob/master/CONTRIBUTING.md))